University Scholars Program

 There are eligibility requirements for the USP Program.
-To participate, you may not be graduating before May 2016.
+To participate, you may not be graduating before May of the following year.
 Additional eligibility requirements for these awards are determined by each college.
 You apply to the college of the person who will serve as your research mentor, not your home college.
-To check out the College requirements, click here.
+Additional College requirements will be posted by December 1.

 Requirements to Participate

-For the 2015-2016 University Scholars Program, students will conduct research and meet the presentation and publication requirements described in the Scholars Responsibilities section.
-If selected, students must attend a mandatory orientation session at the UF Undergraduate Research Symposium on Wednesday, March 18, 2015.
+University Scholars Program, students will conduct research and meet the presentation and publication requirements described in the Scholars Responsibilities section.
+If selected, students must attend a mandatory orientation session at the UF Undergraduate Research Symposium.